-A parent, an Indian custodian or the child's tribe may petition the state court to transfer a suit involving an Indian child to the tribal court.
+A parent, an Indian custodian, or the child's tribe may petition the state court to transfer a suit involving an Indian child to the tribal court.
 A transfer request may be made orally on the record or in writing, at any stage of the proceedings.
-25 C.F.R. § 23.115.72 On receipt of a transfer request, the state court should immediately ensure the tribal court is notified.
-Notice may include a request a timely response regarding whether the tribe will decline the transfer.
+25 C.F.R. § 23.115.
+98 On receipt of a transfer request, the state court should immediately ensure the tribal court is notified.
+Notice may include a request for timely response regarding whether the tribe will decline the transfer.
 25 C.F.R. § 23.116.

 Transfer to the tribal court is mandatory, unless the court makes a finding of good cause not to transfer, the tribe declines transfer or either parent object.
-25 U.S.C. § 1911(b); 25 C.F.R. § 23.117.73 The court cannot consider the following factors in assessing good cause:
+25 U.S.C. § 1911(b); 25 C.F.R. § 23.117.99 The court cannot consider the following factors in assessing good cause:

-- The advanced stage of the proceedings, if notice to the tribe did not occur until an advanced stage; - Whether there was no petition to transfer in a prior proceeding involving the child; - Whether transfer would affect the child's placement; - The child's cultural connections with the Tribe or its reservation; or - The socio-economic conditions of the Tribe, BIA social services or the judicial systems.
+- The advanced stage of the proceedings, if notice to the tribe did not occur until an advanced stage; - Whether there was no petition to transfer in a prior proceeding involving the child; - Whether transfer would affect the child's placement; - The child's cultural connections with the Tribe or its reservation; or - The socio-economic conditions of the Tribe, BIA social services, or the judicial systems.
 25 C.F.R. § 23.118(c).

 The basis for any decision denying transfer must be a written order or in a statement on the record.
-25 C.F.R. § 23.118(c).
-If transfer is ordered, the state court must promptly forward the court records.
-25 C.F.R. § 23.118(c).
+25 C.F.R. § 23.118(d).
+If transfer is ordered, the state court must promptly forward the court records and work with the Tribal court to accomplish a smooth transfer with minimal disruption in services to the family.
+25 C.F.R. § 23.119.